In the English Department, we pride ourselves on our broad and varied curriculum.

 Through English, pupils will learn about the great traditions of Literature and about how modern writers see the world today.
 Through the study of Language and Literature, pupils will read texts from a variety of cultures and traditions.
 They will also gain an appreciation of the heritage that contributes to the richness of spoken and written language.

-Fiona Campbell (English Subject Leader)
+Jill Geraghty (English Subject Leader)